-With regard to the LGPS a similar adjustment to past service costs within the IAS19 Disclosure has been made for the McCloud judgment.
-This corresponds to a 3.16% or £1.620m increase in liabilities.
+With regard to the LGPS a similar adjustment to past service costs of £1.652m for the group (£0.033m PCC, £1.619 CC) within the IAS19 Disclosure was made for the McCloud judgment in the 2018/19 accounts.
 The impact of an increase in scheme liabilities arising from McCloud / Sargeant judgment will be measured through the pension valuation process, which determines employer and employee contribution rates.